Do you need life insurance at all?

 An interesting statistic, that is often ignored, is that 100 of every 100 people alive today will die.
 That is called 100% mortality - No one gets out alive.

 We know it is going to happen – that “statistic” is a surprise to nobody.
 Yet many people have a fear of discussing life insurance – or think it isn’t necessary for them at the moment.
 Sometimes people are quite correct – they do NOT need it.
 But how can you tell if you are unsure?

 There are 2 key areas to think about when considering Life Insurance:

 - And when it is, how much do you need?

-Life insurance is a waste of money for anyone who has no dependents or liabilities that their existing estate couldn’t meet.
+Life insurance is a waste of money for anyone who has no dependants or liabilities that their existing estate couldn’t meet.
 In other words, when there is no-one else financially dependent on you there is no real loss that requires life insurance to step in and fix.

 There are 2 possible exceptions to this general rule though.
 Sometimes a lender will insist on some cover to increase their lending security, and sometimes people will start an insurance program before they actually need it just to ensure they get cover on good terms (guarantee their insurability while they are in good health).

 The other side of the argument of course is you DO need life insurance when someone else is dependent on your financial contribution and will suffer a financial loss if you die.
 If you aren’t around anymore, but the need for your financial contribution is, then you should have life insurance.
 Nothing else is quite as certain to walk in the door and help a family on the day you no longer can.